Skip to main content

 Mistake #2: Ignoring the overall trend.
 Bull Bear Power works best when aligned with the dominant market direction.

 Mistake #3: Using the same settings for all market conditions.
-Volatile markets might need different parameters than trending markets.
+Volatile markets need different parameters than trending ones.

 Mistake #4: Over-relying on the indicator.
-Like any tool, Bull Bear Power should be part of a comprehensive trading plan, not the entire strategy.
+Like any tool, Bull Bear Power should be part of a trading plan, not the whole strategy.

 Experienced traders often use Bull Bear Power for more sophisticated applications: